Rosarito: Modern era

-On December 1, 1995, Rosarito was converted from a suburb of Tijuana, to an independent city.
-Hugo Torres Chabert, current owner of the Rosarito Beach Hotel led the incorporation drive and was subsequently appointed to a three-year term as Mayor.
+On December 1, 1995, Rosarito was converted from a suburb of Tijuana to an independent city.
+Hugo Torres Chabert, current owner of the Rosarito Beach Hotel led the incorporation drive and was subsequently appointed to a three-year term as mayor.

 Playas de Rosarito lies on the coast of the Pacific Ocean on the North Baja California Peninsula.
 The city is positioned between the foothills of the Peninsular Ranges and the ocean.
 It maintains a relatively uniform topography and displays few variances in terrain.

 Urbanization in 1950 marked the beginning of Rosarito's contemporary-era development as planning and construction of streets and city blocks took place.
 As land sales soared, coupled with the construction of small restaurants, some shops and two hotels, the city began to take shape its present-day appearance.
 In the 1960s, Playas de Rosarito entered the commercial and industrial era with the constructions of a large thermoelectric power plant and the later installations of Pemex, the state-owned petroleum company.

 The city maintains luxury resorts that take the form of skyscrapers on its coast.
 The majority of these buildings are located on Boulevard Benito Juárez, also the city's main Boulevard.
 Residential and commercial highrises continue to go up along the coast, towards both Tijuana and Ensenada.

+Geography

 Climate

 Rosarito has a semi-arid climate with Mediterranean-like precipitation patterns (Köppen climate classification BSh/BSk).
 The climate is strongly influenced by the cold California Current and, as a result, temperatures are mild throughout the year with average temperatures ranging between 14.3 and 20.9 C.

 The average annual precipitation is 261 mm, most of it being concentrated in the winter months.
 The wettest month is March with 57 mm while the driest month is July.
 It has cool winters with an average temperature of 14.3 C in February and March, and warm summers with an average temperature of 20.9 C in August.

 On December 16, 2008, the city center was flooded by heavy rains.